potados99/control-hub/README.md

 ### Errors

-There are two errors it can handle.
+There are two types of error it can handle.

 One occurs when parameter is empty, with 3 times of beep.